 1. Hire professionals to do the hard work

-This tip may seem counterintuitive, but hiring professionals for the most important jobs when you’re moving can help you save money in the long run – especially if you’re moving long distance.
+This tip may seem counterintuitive, but hiring professionals for the most important jobs (like conveyancing) when you’re moving can help you save money in the long run – especially if you’re moving long distance.

 Braving the move yourself could land you with a cracked TV screen, scratches on your new hardwood floor, or even an injury.
 You could end up losing much more money than you would have paid for professional moving services just by having to fix or replace items.

 Plus, if you need to take unpaid time off work to complete your move, your losses will be even bigger.

 Things might be different in each circumstance, so it’s best to weigh up the pros and cons.

 |Saves you time||The upfront cost can be pricey|